-It contributes towards a green environment
+It contributes toward a green environment

 Sustainable Fashion entails producing clothes from biodegradable fabric.
 This fabric can eventually be returned to the ecosystem after it has been worn out.
 The textile is not wasted.
 No chemicals are used in production.
 Sustainable Fashion thus reduces the pollution caused.

-It is ethical and fair towards employees
+It is ethical and fair toward employees

 Sustainable Fashion focuses specifically on local production.
 By choosing sustainable fashion, you choose fair wages and better working conditions for the people making your clothes.
-Sustainable Fashion products are free of chemicals and toxics and don’t require highly laborious production processes.
+Sustainable Fashion products are free of chemicals and toxins and don’t require highly laborious production processes.